mjfroman/laptop/README.md

 so you need read it very carefully first. (see scripts/system_settings.sh)

 TODO: moar sick settings with https://github.com/ryanmaclean/OSX-Post-Install-Script

-### User Preferences

-It then syncs your user prefs with dotfiles+rcm

-It grabs the [thoughttbot/dotfiles](https://github.com/thoughtbot/dotfiles) repo, saves it in `~/src/thoughtbot/dotfiles` and symlinks it to ~/dotfiles.

-It then grabs [glennr/dotfiles](https://github.com/glennr/dotfiles) repo, saves it in `~/src/glennr/dotfiles` and symlinks it to ~/dotfiles-local

-You probably want to change the `dotfile_repo_username` variable to match your github username :-)

-It then runs rcup to initialize your dotfiles.

 ### MacStore Apps (WIP)